System Design Space

 3. Data ownership

-Each service owns its data and hides it behind an API.
-No shared database.
+A service owns its data and exposes it through APIs, not through a shared database.

 Types of monoliths

-How to choose the first service to highlight?
+How to choose the first service to extract

-Low engagementMinimum dependencies on other parts of the system
+Low couplingFew dependencies on neighbouring parts of the system and other teams.

-Clear data boundariesIt is clear which tables “belong” to this domain
+Clear data boundariesIt is visible which tables and events belong to this bounded context.

 Related book